-Sixty years after introducing the Favre Leuba Deep Blue timepiece, we are back with two new versions: the Deep Blue Revival and the Renaissance.
+Sixty years after introducing the Favre Leuba Deep Raider timepiece, we are back with two new versions: the Deep Raider Revival and the Renaissance.
 These watches represent our return to the world of diving timepieces, each offering a different take on the brand’s heritage.

-The Deep Blue Revival stays true to its 1964 predecessor.
+Inspired by the 1964 Deep Blue, the Deep Raider Revival captures the spirit of the original.
 At 39mm, it keeps the original’s dimensions, going against the trend of ever-larger watches.
 The grey sunburst dial features baton-shaped indices and hands filled with eggshell coloured Super-LumiNova, designed to mimic the look of aged radium.
 It glows green in the dark, just like the original.
-Other period-correct details include a round date window at 4:30 and the ‘DEEP BLUE’ text in capital letters.
+Other period-correct details include a round date window at 4:30 and the 30 ATM text in capital letters at 3 o’clock.
 However, this isn’t just a simple reissue.
-The Revival houses the modern La Joux-Perret G100 automatic movement with a 68-hour power reserve.
+The Revival houses the FLD01 automatic movement with a 68-hour power reserve.
 Water resistance has been increased from 200m to 300m.
 Some updates improve durability without changing the watch’s appearance.
 The acrylic crystal has been replaced with sapphire, and the bezel now uses a sapphire insert instead of bakelite.
 These changes make the Revival more suitable for everyday wear.

 The Revival’s unidirectional rotating bezel deserves special mention.
 It faithfully reproduces the look of the original bakelite bezel, complete with a luminous triangle at 12 o’clock and a white printed scale.
 Another notable feature is the solid caseback, engraved with the ‘Favre Leuba 1737’ signature and the brand’s hourglass emblem.
 This detail not only adds to the vintage feel but also serves as a reminder of the brand’s long-standing heritage in watchmaking.

-The Deep Blue Renaissance takes a different approach, updating the 1964 design for today’s tastes.
+The Deep Raider Renaissance takes a different approach, updating the 1964 design for today’s tastes.
 The case is slightly larger at 40mm, and the dial options include deep blue, intense green, and anthracite grey.
 These dials feature a smoked effect that darkens towards the edges, adding visual depth.
 While the hands and indices are larger than those on the Revival, they have maintained a vintage-inspired shape.
 They are filled with white Super-LumiNova that glows blue, improving nighttime readability.
-The Renaissance also uses the La Joux-Perret G100 movement and offers 300m of water resistance.
+The Renaissance also uses the FLD02 movement and offers 300m of water resistance.

 Modern touches include a display caseback showing off the movement and a ceramic bezel insert with redesigned numerals for better legibility.
 The ceramic insert is not only more scratch-resistant than the Revival’s sapphire, but its redesigned numerals offer enhanced legibility, crucial for a diving watch.
 Another modern touch is the enlarged screw-down crown.
 Engraved with Favre Leuba’s hourglass emblem, it’s not just aesthetically pleasing but also ensures water resistance and ease of operation, even with diving gloves.